ocornut/imgui/README.md

 Frequently Asked Question
 -------------------------

-<b>Where are samples?</b>
+<b>Where is the documentation?</b>

+- The documentation is at the top of imgui.cpp + effectively imgui.h.
-The bulk of example user code is contained within the ImGui::ShowTestWindow() function.
+- Example code is in the ImGui::ShowTestWindow() function.
 It covers most features of ImGui so you can read the code and call the function itself to see its output.
-Ready-to-go example applications covering different versions of OpenGL/DirectX are provided in the examples/ folder.
+- Standalone example applications using OpenGL/DirectX are provided in the examples/ folder.

 <b>How do you use ImGui on a platform that may not have a mouse or keyboard?</b>

 I recommend using [Synergy](http://synergy-project.org) ([sources](https://github.com/synergy/synergy)).
-With the uSynergy.c micro client running on your platform and connecting to your PC, you can seamlessly use your PC input devices from a video game console or a tablet.
+In particular, the _src/micro/uSynergy.c_ file contains a small client that you can use on any platform to connect to your host PC.
+You can seamlessly use your PC input devices from a video game console or a tablet.
 ImGui allows to increase the hit box of widgets (via the _TouchPadding_ setting) to accomodate a little for the lack of precision of touch inputs, but it is recommended you use a mouse to allow optimising for screen real-estate.

 <b>I integrated ImGui in my engine and the text or lines are blurry..</b>